Davidson Young Scholars - Frequently Asked Questions

 Q. The IQ and/or achievement tests I have for my child are not listed on the website.
 Can I submit them in place of an accepted test?

 No. The Davidson Institute’s Qualification Criteria was developed by experts in the gifted field to provide us with a consistent and accurate gauge of a child’s cognitive abilities.
 IQ tests (such as the RIAS, CoGAT, WASI or SB-LM) and achievement tests (such as the MAP, SCAT, ITBS, STAR, and Stanford Achievement Test) will not be considered for qualification.
-However, these tests may be submitted in addition to those listed in our specific qualification criteria to further demonstrate precocity, but will not take the place of the required testing.
+However, these tests may be submitted as supplemental PDFs in the portfolio section to further demonstrate precocity.
+Please know these tests will not take the place of the required testing or academic work samples.
 There are no exceptions.
-Please note: Test reports must be uploaded in the Online Application System as PDF files.

 Q. Can you review test reports for eligibility prior to the application process?